Jackson's Chameleon vs House Gecko (Mediterranean Gecko): Complete Comparison (2026)

 Health and Lifespan Comparison

 Jackson's Chameleon has a typical lifespan of 5-10 years, while House Gecko (Mediterranean Gecko) lives approximately 5-10 years.
 Health profiles differ significantly between these reptiles.
-Jackson's Chameleon is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Jackson's Chameleon is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 House Gecko (Mediterranean Gecko) faces its own health challenges including Metabolic Bone Disease, Shedding Problems, Parasites.
 Jackson's Chameleon has 1 documented predispositions compared to 3 for House Gecko (Mediterranean Gecko), though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health